Dubai Metro: Proposed

 In 2014, the RTA approved the recent proposal of extending the Red Line from Al Rashidiya station to Mirdif City Center which will increase 3.5 kilometers with the new station.
-However, there is also a proposal to extend it further to Al Warqa’a which is currently being studied.
+However, there is also a proposal to extend it further to Al Warqa'a which is currently being studied.

+As of 2024, none of these extensions or proposed lines have been started or discussed and are currently indefinitely suspended until further notice.

 On the Green Line, the RTA finalized the extension plan of 20.6 kilometers from Al Jaddaf to Academic City in 2014.
 The extension is due to go through Festival City, Lagoons, Ras Al Khor Industrial Area, International City, Dubai Silicon Oasis, and Dubai Academic City.
+This was later approved as the new Blue Line, which construction started in 2024 and is scheduled to open on 9 September 2029, to coincide with the 20 year anniversary of Dubai Metro.

-In 2018, the engineering firm Aurecon produced a study into a 7.5 km express metro line from Al Qiyadah station on the Green Line till Sharjah.
+In 2018, the engineering firm Aurecon produced a study into a 7.5 km express metro line from Al Qiyadah station on the Green Line till Al Nahda-2 Stn (Sharjah Metro).
 The line would cost AED 3 billion, and could reduce traffic congestion between the two cities by up to 30%.

 Stations

+Architecture firm Aedas designed the metro's 45 stations, two depots, and the operational control centres.
+The Al Ghurair Investment group were the metro's builders.

 Dubai Metro is composed of at-grade (G) elevated Type 1, Type 2 and Type 3 (T1, T2 and T3, respectively) underground stations (U) and underground transfer station types (UT).
 Type 1 is the regular at-grade concourse station, Type 2 is a regular elevated concourse station, and Type 3 is an elevated special track station with an extra track to hold a non-operational train.
 Underground transfer stations accommodate both the Red and Green lines for easy transfers.

 Besides these differences, there are five themes used in the interiors of the stations: The red line individually has 29 stations including the Interchange Stations between Green Line.
 The green line has 20 stations including the Interchange Stations between Red Line.
 Route 2020 (Connected with the Red Line from Jebel Ali) individually has 7 stations in total (including Jebel Ali; 6 without it).

 Inside the stations will have air conditions from 24 to 21 Celsius.